Encryption and Anonymity on the Internet

 - Advice on appropriate encryption solutions is available from a number of organisations.

-Encryption is a tool that can be used to contribute to one’s anonymity online.
-Anonymity can be defined either as acting or communicating without using or presenting one’s name or identity, or as acting or communicating in a way that protects the determination of one’s name or identity, or using an invented or assumed name that may not necessarily be associated with one’s legal or customary identity.(17) Anonymity may be distinguished from pseudo-anonymity: the former refers to taking no name at all, whilst the latter refers to taking an assumed name.(18)
+In digital contexts, anonymity can be defined either as acting or communicating without using or presenting one’s name or identity, as acting or communicating in a way that protects the determination of one’s name or identity, or using an invented or assumed name that may not necessarily be associated with one’s legal or customary identity(15) Anonymity may be distinguished from pseudo-anonymity: the former refers to taking no name at all, while the latter refers to taking an assumed name.(16)

 Anonymity has been recognised for the important role it plays in safeguarding and advancing privacy, free expression, political accountability, public participation and debate.
-As explained by the American Civil Liberties Union (ACLU):(19)
+As explained by the American Civil Liberties Union (ACLU):(17)

 “The right to remain anonymous is a fundamental component of our right to free speech, and it applies every bit as much in the digital world as it does in the physical one.
 In the words of the U.S. Supreme Court in McIntyre v.
 Ohio Elections Commission, “Anonymity is a shield from the tyranny of the majority.”